rh-ty-blog/rh-ty-blog.github.io/docs/_posts/2025-11-17-Aoibhe_O_Connor.markdown

 ## Red Hat TY Work Experience ##
 ### Monday, November 17th ###
+Hello!
 My name is Aoibhe O'Connor and I am spending this week at Red Hat's Transition Year Programme.

 My aim going into this experience was to gain a better understanding of what working in a software engineering company would be like.
 I wanted to gain some coding skills and hopefuly make an informed decision about what career path I wish to take.

 On Monday morning, we all met at the reception to sign in and get our pictures taken.
 Going into this programme, I was the only student from my school and I was a bit nervous about meeting people who already had friends with them.
 We were given an introduction to all of the staff and then took a tour around the office.
 The working environment was very interesting, with lots of facilities that I never expected to be available, such as a room with a pool table and a Nintendo Switch!

 After making our way around the office, we took part in a Mario Kart Tournament on the Nintendo Switch.
-I found this experience very helpful: it allowed me to make new friends and have a fun time.
+I found this experience very helpful; it allowed me to make new friends and have a fun time.
 Once the tournament was complete, some of us played an interesting card game.
 Playing this game made me more confident around the people I had just met and made me feel more comfortable at Red Hat

 We took a lunch break for an hour and then returned to work.
 Anton gave us an informative presentation about agile and scrum.
 He taught us how to properly distribute tasks within a team, which I found to be applicable to my own life outside of Red Hat!